Dr. Nicole Phillips

 Bio

 My research uses molecular approaches to answer questions that are relevant to the conservation and management of threatened, protected, or exploited marine species.
-I am interested in the genetic composition of populations over space and time, with research into temporal changes in genetic diversity, population structure, demographic history, and the impact of landscape features on marine populations.
-While many of the projects in my lab focus on sharks and rays, we work broadly on aquatic taxa, including marine and freshwater bony fishes, turtles, amphibians, and marine mammals.
-Current research includes conservation genetics of sawfishes, population structure of cownose rays, and using environmental DNA approaches to study the contemporary ranges, abundances, and habitat use of a variety of aquatic species.
+Many of the projects in my lab focus on sharks and rays, but we work broadly on marine and freshwater taxa, including parasites, fishes, turtles, amphibians, and marine mammals through collaborative research projects.
+Current research projects include temporal genetic monitoring of sawfishes, wildlife forensics to identify species involved in trade, and using environmental DNA to study the contemporary ranges, abundances, and habitat use of a variety of freshwater and marine species.

 - PHD - Murdoch University (2012)